EOSIO/eosio-java-rpc-provider/README.md

 Interested in contributing?
 That's awesome!
 Here are some [Contribution Guidelines](./CONTRIBUTING.md) and the [Code of Conduct](./CONTRIBUTING.md#conduct).

-We're always looking for ways to improve EOSIO SDK for Java: Android RPC Provider.
+We're always looking for ways to improve EOSIO SDK for Java: Java RPC Provider.
 Check out our [#enhancement Issues](/../../issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) for ways you can pitch in.

 ## License